JuanitoSebastian/FinnishPassphrases/README.md

 # FinnishPasswords
-A simple menu bar application for generating secure passphrases from Finnish words.
+A simple menu bar application that generates passphrases compiled of words from the Finnish language.
+The application utilises the [Nykysuomen Sanalista](https://kaino.kotus.fi/sanat/nykysuomi/) put together by the Institute For The Languages Of Finland.